shashwatsaini/Methodological-Insights-Into-Protein-Clustering-Using-BERT-RoBERTa/README.md

 # Methodological Insights Into Protein Clustering Using BERT & RoBERTa
-This repository contains all the code work on the paper by the same name, currently in the process of publishing.
+This repository contains all the code work on the paper by the same name, currently being published.
 ## Abstract
 Proteins are present in all living organisms, and understanding their processes is vital.
 Protein databases only